sun-lingyu/sun-lingyu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Department of Computer Science and Engineering at Shanghai Jiao Tong University (2024-2028).
-I am honored to be advised by [Prof. Chao Li]([https://www.XXX.com/](https://www.cs.sjtu.edu.cn/~lichao/index.html)) of the Sustainable Architecture and Infrastructure Lab ([SAIL](https://www.cs.sjtu.edu.cn/sail/)) from the Emerging Parallel Computing Center ([EPCC](http://epcc.sjtu.edu.cn/en/index)), Shanghai Jiao Tong University.
+I am a PhD student in the School of Computer Science at Shanghai Jiao Tong University (2024-2028).
+I am honored to be advised by ([Prof. Chao Li](https://www.cs.sjtu.edu.cn/~lichao/index.html)) of the Sustainable Architecture and Infrastructure Lab ([SAIL](https://www.cs.sjtu.edu.cn/sail/)) from the Emerging Parallel Computing Center ([EPCC](http://epcc.sjtu.edu.cn/en/index)), Shanghai Jiao Tong University.
 Before pursuing my PhD, I earned my BS degree from the IEEE honor class of Shanghai Jiao Tong University.
 <!--
 You can find my resume [here](../assets/Resume_20240906.pdf).
 -->

 Research interest
 ======
 My research interests include machine learning systems, real-time systems, and computer architecture.
-I devise innovative cross-layer approaches to improve the performance and efficiency of today's computing infrastructure.
-I am currently focusing on the management and design of the computing stack of autonomous systems, especially autonomous vehicles.
+I devise innovative cross-layer approaches to improve the performance and efficiency of today's edge computing infrastructure, especially the compute domain of autonomous vehicles.
+Recently, I have been working on designing the AI acceleration architecture for next-generation autonomous systems.

 So far, I have published one journal paper on TACO 2024 and one conference paper on RTSS 2024 as the first author, both ranked as CCF-A.